openstack/charm-guide/doc/source/new-api-charm.rst

     What port does the primary service listen on ?
-1789 What is the name of the api service? congress-server What type of service is this (used for keystone registration)? congress What is the earliest OpenStack release this charm is compatable with? mitaka Where command is used to sync the database? congress-db-manage --config-file /etc/congress/congress.conf upgrade head What packages should this charm install (space seperated list)? congress-server congress-common python-antlr3 python-pymysql
+1789 What is the name of the api service? congress-server What type of service is this (used for keystone registration)? congress What is the earliest OpenStack release this charm is compatible with? mitaka Where command is used to sync the database? congress-db-manage --config-file /etc/congress/congress.conf upgrade head What packages should this charm install (space seperated list)? congress-server congress-common python-antlr3 python-pymysql
     List of config files managed by this charm (space seperated) /etc/congress/congress.conf